 La Cuisine Francaise (1893)

-This is a quick and easy pudding to make, but it always looks spectacular and the pudding tastes just as spectacular as it did at royal banquets.
+This is a quick and easy French pudding recipe, but the result always looks spectacular and the pudding tastes just as spectacular as it did at royal banquets.

 1 quart cream, 1 pound lady fingers, 1/4 pound sugar.

-6 oz raisins (Malaga 2 oz, Sultana 2 oz, Corinth 2 oz), 2 oz lemon, or orange peel, 1/4 pound lady fingers, 5 eggs, 1 tablespoonful cornstarch, 2 glassfuls milk, 1 or 2 tablespoonfuls rum, 4 tablespoonfuls sugar.
+6 ounces raisins (Malaga 2 ounces, Sultana 2 ounces, Corinth 2 ounces), 2 ounces lemon, or orange peel, 1/4 pound lady fingers, 5 eggs, 1 tablespoonful cornstarch, 2 glassfuls milk, 1 or 2 tablespoonfuls rum, 4 tablespoonfuls sugar.

 2 yolks, 1/2 tablespoonful cornstarch, 2 tablespoonfuls sugar, 1 tablespoonful rum, 2 glassfuls cream.